-On first glance, the eyes and liver have about as much in common as milk and champagne.
-And if you imbibed too much of the latter this holiday season, you may be excused for thinking that bubbly’s only link to eyesight is to induce drunken double vision.
+At first glance, the eyes and liver have about as much in common as milk and champagne.
+And, if you imbibe too much of the latter, you may be excused for thinking that bubbly’s only link to eyesight is to induce drunken double vision.

-But according to Dr. Marc Grossman, O.D., L.Ac (author, lecturer, and consultant to the U.S. Military Academy at West Point), in traditional Chinese medicine – a discipline that goes back more than 2 millennia – all diseases involving the eye are closely related to the liver.
+But according to Dr. Marc Grossman, O.D., L.Ac (author, lecturer, and consultant to the U.S. Military Academy at West Point), in traditional Chinese medicine – a discipline that goes back more than two millennia – all diseases involving the eye are closely related to the liver.
 Specifically, he says the cornea and the iris are most connected to the liver.

 So, what are the signs of liver heat when it comes to your eyes?
-Your eyeball turning upwards or moving involuntarily has been linked with internal liver wind.
-Internal liver wind is normally associated with extreme heat in the liver.
-This can be caused by extreme high blood pressure or emotional stress.
+Your eyeball turning upwards or moving involuntarily may have to do with internal liver wind.
+This normally occurs when there is extreme heat in the liver.
+This can be caused by high blood pressure, emotional stress, or overindulgence in alcoholic beverages.

 Strange as it may seem, your liver and your eyes really are linked in many ways.

-Natural News calls diet the “foundation of all rejuvenation regimes” and notes that beta carotene – found in carrots, pumpkin, sweet potatoes, dark green leafy vegetables, cantaloupe, squash, and cabbage – is a powerful immune booster.
-As well, leafy greens cleanse the blood and eliminate liver inflammation.
-Notable liver-regenerating herbs include burdock, taraxacum, barberry, scute root, and nettle.
-(You can purchase these in the form of easy-to-use liver-cleansing products at many drug- and grocery stores.)
+Dr. Grossman calls diet the “foundation of all rejuvenation regimes” and notes that beta carotene – found in carrots, pumpkin, sweet potatoes, dark green leafy vegetables, cantaloupe, squash, and cabbage – is a powerful immune booster.
+These leafy greens can also cleanse the blood and eliminate liver inflammation.

-If, like many other people, you are unable to incorporate all the healthy foods you need in your normal everyday diet, you may want to consider an eye health vitamin or supplement.
-This way you will know without all the figuring and measuring that you are getting the right amounts of the antioxidants that your body needs on a daily basis.
+If, like many other people, you are unable to incorporate all the healthy foods you need in your normal everyday diet, you may want to consider a vision-improving vitamin supplement.
+This way, you will know without all the testing and measuring that you are getting the right amounts of nutrients that your body needs on a daily basis.

-You may know these better as antioxidants.
-Two strong antioxidants that provide help in removing free-radicals from our liver and eyes are lutein and zeaxanthin.
-Both of these antioxidants are found naturally in our eyes.
-They are found in relatively high concentrations in the lens and retina of the eyes.
+You may know these nutrients better as antioxidants.
+Two strong antioxidants that help in removing free radicals from our liver and eyes are lutein and zeaxanthin.
+You can find both of these antioxidants naturally in the eyes, in relatively high concentrations in the lens and retina of the eyes.

-Another important antioxidant for both the liver and the eye is alpha-lipoic acid or ALA as it is often referred to.
+Another important antioxidant for both the liver and eyes is alpha-lipoic acid, or ALA.
 This antioxidant has been shown to help prevent cataracts in the eyes and helps to dissolve toxic substances.
 So, be on the lookout for these nutrients in the foods and supplements you purchase.

-Dr. Grossman also advocates eschewing carbonated, caffeinated, and alcoholic beverages, and instead drinking 8 to 10 glasses of purified water a day to hydrate your eyes.
-Excessive caffeine and alcohol are very hard on the liver.
-Sclerosis of the liver is just one problem that is associated with excessive alcohol use.
-Water on the other hand helps to flush impurities out of our bodies.
+Dr. Grossman also advocates avoiding carbonated, caffeinated, and alcoholic beverages, and instead drinking eight to 10 glasses of purified water a day to hydrate your eyes.
+Excessive caffeine and alcohol are very hard on our livers.
+Cirrhosis of the liver is just one problem that comes with excessive alcohol use.
+Water, on the other hand, helps to flush impurities out of our bodies.
 There’s yet another reason to make sure you’re getting the proper amount of water every day!